GoogleChrome/chrome-app-codelab/README.md

 Help us make Chrome Apps better!
 --------------------------------
 Chrome apps are still in developer preview-- we know they aren't perfect.
-But we're trying to do something new here, bridging together the native and web experience, giving developers choice, and users the best experience possible.
+But we're trying to do something new here, bridging together the native and web experience, giving developers choice and users the best experience possible.

-For Chrome apps to succeed, we need and want your feedback, we don't want you to have to go in circles to provide it.
+For Chrome apps to succeed, we need and want your feedback and we don't want you to have to go in circles to provide it.
 Here's a [very simple feedback form](https://docs.google.com/a/google.com/forms/d/1x3309vpp-KTiHqZWOCQhjVrIWxkm0wEBp2IWMG2ywbU/viewform?id=1x3309vpp-KTiHqZWOCQhjVrIWxkm0wEBp2IWMG2ywbU).

 Learn more about Chrome Apps